Sempra Energy (NYSE:SRE) Updates FY 2022 Earnings Guidance

 Sempra Energy (NYSE:SRE) updated its FY 2022 earnings guidance on Thursday.
 The company provided earnings per share guidance of $8.100-$8.700 for the period, compared to the Thomson Reuters consensus earnings per share estimate of $8.470.
 The company issued revenue guidance of -.Sempra Energy also updated its FY 2021 guidance to $7.750-$8.350 EPS.

-Several research firms recently issued reports on SRE.
-Wells Fargo & Company boosted their price target on Sempra Energy from $148.00 to $152.00 and gave the company an overweight rating in a research note on Wednesday, June 30th.
-Mizuho boosted their price target on Sempra Energy from $148.00 to $154.00 and gave the company a buy rating in a research note on Monday, June 28th.
-KeyCorp reduced their price target on Sempra Energy from $141.00 to $140.00 and set an overweight rating for the company in a research note on Thursday, July 1st.
-Bank of America downgraded Sempra Energy from a buy rating to a neutral rating and set a $135.00 price target for the company. in a research note on Wednesday, June 30th.
-Finally, BMO Capital Markets cut their target price on Sempra Energy from $151.00 to $145.00 and set a market perform rating for the company in a research report on Friday, June 25th.
-Four investment analysts have rated the stock with a hold rating and four have given a buy rating to the stock.
-According to data from MarketBeat.com, Sempra Energy has an average rating of Buy and an average target price of $148.57.
+Several brokerages have recently commented on SRE.
+KeyCorp reduced their target price on Sempra Energy from $141.00 to $140.00 and set an overweight rating for the company in a research note on Thursday, July 1st.
+BMO Capital Markets dropped their price target on shares of Sempra Energy from $151.00 to $145.00 and set a market perform rating on the stock in a research report on Friday, June 25th.
+Mizuho raised their price target on shares of Sempra Energy from $148.00 to $154.00 and gave the company a buy rating in a research report on Monday, June 28th.
+Barclays lifted their target price on shares of Sempra Energy from $145.00 to $158.00 and gave the stock an overweight rating in a research report on Tuesday, May 25th.
+Finally, Wells Fargo & Company lifted their target price on shares of Sempra Energy from $148.00 to $152.00 and gave the stock an overweight rating in a research report on Wednesday, June 30th.
+Four investment analysts have rated the stock with a hold rating and four have issued a buy rating to the company.
+According to MarketBeat.com, the stock has an average rating of Buy and a consensus price target of $148.57.

-The business also recently declared a quarterly dividend, which was paid on Thursday, July 15th.
-Stockholders of record on Wednesday, July 7th were paid a $1.10 dividend.
-The ex-dividend date of this dividend was Tuesday, July 6th.
-This represents a $4.40 annualized dividend and a dividend yield of 3.27%.
-Sempra Energy’s payout ratio is 54.79%.
+The company also recently declared a quarterly dividend, which will be paid on Friday, October 15th.
+Stockholders of record on Friday, September 24th will be given a dividend of $1.10 per share.
+The ex-dividend date of this dividend is Thursday, September 23rd.
+This represents a $4.40 dividend on an annualized basis and a dividend yield of 3.30%.
+Sempra Energy’s dividend payout ratio (DPR) is currently 54.79%.

 Sempra Energy Company Profile